 Or you might remove the old windows and discover water damage or rot deep within the walls.
 What then?
 You can’t call a window and door company to come fix it when it’s not their window.

 Working with a window and door company from the outset means these problems are going to be handled correctly..
 They’ll handle measuring, ordering and installing of the windows.
 They’re pros who know what they’re doing and have the experience to handle any issues they discover.

 Custom windows may be more expensive, but worth it

-If you want a perfect fit and exactly the right colors, upgrades and options you prefer, then cut-to-measure windows are the best choice for most homeowners.
-You’re not just investing in a higher quality product, you’re getting exactly what you want — and what your home needs to operate most efficiently.
+If you want a perfect fit, and exactly the right colors, upgrades and options you prefer, then cut-to-fit windows are the best choice for most homeowners.
+You’re not just investing in a higher quality product, you’re getting exactly what you want—and what your home needs to operate most efficiently.

 The standard premade windows homeowners anticipate buying at the home improvement store rarely compare to the quality and longevity of “custom” windows from a windows and doors company.
 Plus, they know exactly which brands deliver the best performance, which upgrades are worth it and what style works best with different architectural styles.
-They know which vinyl windows cost less but have really thick frames, which brands have issues with black paint flaking off after a few years, and which upgrades are a waste of money.
+They know which vinyl windows cost less but have really thick frames, which brands have quality control issues or are prone to manufacturing defects, and which upgrades are a waste of money.

 After all, they’re the experts.